Safe Place Scheme

 - Stoke Poges

-The list of the businesses who offer safe places can be found on the district councils' websites:
+The list of the businesses who offer safe places can be found in your local area.

 Thank you to students and lecturers at Buckinghamshire New University for applying their creative and technical expertise to develop the Safe Places scheme by designing and constructing a website for use by participating businesses and venues.